 “Almost at your location, Zero.
 You okay?”

-She saw their SUV pull up, yanked the back door open, threw the package in and jumped in behind it She pulled the door closed and noticed Cassandra sitting in the back seat, holding the package.
+The SUV pulled up and Cylee yanked the back door open, threw the package in and jumped in behind it.
+She pulled the door closed and noticed Cassandra sitting in the back seat, holding the package.

 “Thank you, Ms. Happy.”